Manchester City - Burnley: How to watch, team news, odds, stream link

 Team news

-Man City have Aguero, Benjamin and Fernandinho back from injury after they came off the bench in the win away at Olympiacos on Wednesday.
-Nathan Ake is their only absentee with a hamstring injury.
+Man City opts against using Sergio Aguero and Aymeric Laporte, with Benjamin Mendy starting and Fernandinho back on the bench.
+Nathan Ake is their only other absentee with a hamstring injury.

 Burnley duo Jay Rodriguez and Matej Vydra had the option year on their contracts excercised during the week as they will remain at Turf Moor for another season.
 Nick Pope, Robbie Brady, Dale Stephens and Jack Cork will all be missing through injury as Burnley’s early-season fitness woes continue.